 Understanding the Role of The Executor/Executrix or Administrator: A Checklist of Their Responsibilities Under the Law

 Here is an Easy to Follow Checklist of Responsibilities for an Executor or Administrator to Follow When Handling an Estate:

 When a person is named an executor or administrator (also known as a personal representative), they are given the responsibility of settling the final affairs of a decedent.
-Essentially, an executor is accountable to identify and then protect a deceased person’s assets and property until all debts and taxes have been paid, and then to ensure that the assets and property is transferred to the persons entitled to receive it (called beneficiaries).
+Essentially, an executor is accountable to identify and then protect a deceased person’s assets and property until all debts and taxes have been paid, and then to ensure that the assets and property are transferred to the persons entitled to receive it (called beneficiaries).

 The law does not demand an executor/executrix or appointed administrator to be a legal or financial expert, but it does require the highest degree of honesty, impartiality, and diligence upon this person.
 This responsibility is called a “fiduciary duty” – the legal duty to act solely in the best interests of another or others.

 When a Will is probated, all beneficiaries named in the Will (and next of kin) must be notified by the executor in writing that the Will has been probated.
 The executor is legally obligated to diligently research and find the whereabouts of all property owned by the deceased at the time of death and the whereabouts of all beneficiaries and next of kin named under the Last Will.

 The Executor must also open an estate checking account with a bank or other depository for estate monies and assets.
 An application for a Federal Tax I.D. number for the Estate and other formalities are required under the New Jersey Probate Code and should be diligently followed by the executor/administrator as part of his or her statutory obligations.